autonomousapps/dependency-analysis-gradle-plugin/README.md

 1. Produce a report of unused direct dependencies.
 1. Produce a report of used transitive dependencies.

-# TODO
-1. ABI analysis (look at return types and parameters of public methods)
-1. Add plugin extension for user configuration.
-Particularly, specify a list of variants to analyze, which should improve performance.

 # How to use
 Since this is spike code, I haven't published it yet.
 If you want to give it a try, do the following:
 1. Clone this repo locally.